 4.4.
 Promastigote assay

 The antileishmanial activity of compounds against promastigotes was determined using alamarBlue™ Cell Viability Reagent (Thermo Fisher Scientific, MA, USA) as described by the manufacturer with some modifications.
 Exponential phase promastigotes of L. martiniquensis (2×106 cells/ml) prepared in M199 medium (supplemented with 10% FBS, 1% BME vitamins, and 25 μg/ml gentamicin sulfate) were plated in 96-well culture plates (Nunc, Roskilde, Denmark) (50 µl/well).
 To the promastigotes were then added 50 µl of medium alone (control) or containing different concentrations of AmB (0.0025-0.32 μg/ml), allicin (0.63-40 μg/ml), or andrographolide (0.14-17.5 μg/ml), to obtain a final volume of 100 µl, and incubated at 26 °C. After exposure to drug and compounds for 48 h, to each well was added 10 μl of alamarBlue™ Cell Viability Reagent, and incubation continued for 24 h at 26 °C. Promastigote proliferation was determined using a plate reader (Synergy H4 Hybrid Microplate reader, BioTek, VT, USA) at wavelengths of 570 and 600 nm.
 Wells without cells and the maximal concentration from each drug or compound and wells with culture medium and alamarBlue™ Cell Viability Reagent (10% v/v) were included as controls.
 The IC50 value, defined as the concentration of drug or compound required to inhibit 50% promastigote growth, was determined from a sigmoidal dose response curve generated using Graphpad prism 6 software (Graphpad software, CA, USA).
 These assays were performed in three independent experiments and in triplicate within each experiment.
-Results are expressed as mean ± SD.
+Results are expressed as mean 95% confidence interval.

 4.5.
 Cytotoxicity assay

 The use of mouse-derived PEMs can be advocated as an efficient, reliable, relatively quick, and cost-effective tool for evaluation of antileishmanial drug or compound efficacy in vitro [40].
 In this study, PEMs were collected from female 8 to 12-week-old BALB/c mice (purchased from Nomura Siam International Co., Ltd, Bangkok, Thailand) using the method described by Zhang et al. [41].
 Trypan blue (Sigma-Aldrich, St Louis, MO, USA) was used to test for the initial viability of PEMs.
 The PEMs were suspended in RPMI-1640 medium (GE Healthcare Life Sciences, Utah, USA) (supplemented with 10% FBS, 25 μg/ml gentamicin sulfate) and plated in 96-well culture plates (2.5×104 viable cells/well; 100 µl/well) and incubated for 24 h at 37 °C, 5% CO2 to allow cell adherence.
 After that the PEMs were incubated with their respective medium alone (control) or containing AmB, allicin, or andrographolide at different concentrations (1.4-180 μg/ml) for 72 h at 37 °C, 5% CO2.
 Viability of cells in presence of AmB, allicin, or andrographolide was determined using the alamarBlue assay.
 Briefly, after 72 h of incubation, to each well was added 10 μl of alamarBlue™ Cell Viability Reagent and incubation continued for 4 h at 37 °C, 5% CO2 before reading absorbance.
 Cell viability was determined using a plate reader at wavelengths of 570 and 600 nm.
 Wells without cells and the maximal concentration from each drug or compound and wells with culture medium and alamarBlue™ Cell Viability Reagent (10% v/v) were included as controls.
 The CC50 value, defined as the concentration of drug or compound required to induce 50% cell death, was determined from a sigmoidal dose response curve using Graphpad prism 6 software.
 These assays were performed in three independent experiments and in triplicate within each experiment.
-Results are expressed as mean ± SD.
+Results are expressed as mean 95% confidence interval.

 4.6.
 Preparation of promastigotes to infect murine macrophages